simonccc/Opensearch-PA-Graphite/README.md

-# Opendistro Elasticsearch Performance analyzer output to Graphite
+# AWS "Open" distro Elasticsearch Performance analyzer output to Graphite

 Provides a main.py script that collects some of the metrics exported Performance Analyzer.